eikopf/seven-more-languages-in-seven-weeks/README.md

 Conclusions!
 Mostly, it's just that I *really* don't get LISPs, and I should probably learn one.
 Maybe Clojure?

 Anyway, the concept of miniKanren seems really interesting, and if I could find a way to integrate it with a familiar language, say Python or Julia, then I would probably find it much easier to grasp.
 In particular, the idea of using logic programming to describe a story-space and then to search through it with constraints is super interesting; it strikes me as a really neat way to do generative storytelling.

+## Language 7: Idris
+### Day 1
+Idris seems to quite powerful, and a brief skim over the materials available makes it seem like it takes being functional **very** seriously.
+There's a lot of stuff about *proving* that a program is safe, or "has no holes" (whatever that means).

+By chance, Idris is well supported by Doom Emacs, my usual editor.
+Hopefully that means I can spend more time just writing code, and less time debugging extraneous stuff.